How can a solid vendor relationship guarantee successful library contract negotiations?

 Vendors want you to succeed!

-Additionally, a trusted vendor likely has valuable insight into your industry which you may not find elsewhere.
-By keeping your supplier informed of your needs and goals, you can allow them to act as a trusted advisor - working with you not just for you.
+Additionally, a trusted vendor likely has valuable insight into your industry that you may not find elsewhere.
+By keeping your supplier informed of your needs and goals, you can allow them to act as a trusted advisor - working with you, not just for you.

 Your vendors want to help you succeed, and this is far easier for them to achieve when they know your organization’s goals, challenges and requirements.

 Part of building a relationship is familiarity.
 It can be of enormous help to assign specific individuals as the primary contact points for and with your supplier.
 This allows both you and your vendor to keep track of the big picture, the specific requirements needed to achieve that end and an understanding of the processes involved in fulfilling those requirements.